ravi03071991/ML_TA_IIITB_2018/Aug_1/ReadME.md

-This file contains the tutorials conducted in the ML tutorial class of August 1st, 2018
+This folder contains the tutorials conducted in the ML tutorial class of August 1st, 2018

 Two main topics are covered.